JohanHorsmans/Offensive-Language-Detection-DK/README.md

 The python code for the thesis was run from a console, and, as such, it is not possible to commit that part of our pipeline to this repository.

 Furthermore, our fully expanded dataset is included in this repository as "fully_expanded_data.csv", with the following columns:

-id: Unique ID for each comment
+id: Unique ID for each comment.

-comment: The comment
+comment: The comment.

-class: The class of comments; Offensive (OFF) or non-offensive (NOT)
+class: The class of comments; Offensive (OFF) or non-offensive (NOT).

 machine_man: Who labeled the comment; our model (machine) or humans (man).

 The dataset contains a total of 106,369 comments (3,962 annotated by humans).